IPlytics-GmbH/challenge-data-engineer/README.md

 A patent is published at some point by a patent office and contains information about the inventor and the applicant (usually a company).
 Beside that it also has a legal status information (e.g. granted or lapsed).
 Due to prior art search a patent has to cite other patents which have covered fundamentals for the new invention.
 Patents usually are published as a group of patents (called a patent family defined by INPADOC) in order to cover multiple patent offices.

 ### Standard
-Standards are developed with full consensus, that is, they are developed by experts with the aim of arriving at a common standpoint, taking the state of the art into consideration.

-A standard is being developed and published by a standard setting organization and contains the involved authors.
-It also targets a main technology generation and refers to standard projects.
-A standard is constantly subject to changes therefore there is a version history.
+Standards are requirements, specifications, guidelines or characteristics that can be used consistently to ensure that materials, products, processes and services are fit for their purpose.
+In the domain of telecommunication, they are often jointly developed by the stakeholders (e.g., Samsung, Apple, Huawei, Ericsson, etc) and state entities.
+When a consensus is reached, the standard is published by a Standard Setting Organization.
+The extend of relevance of a standard is often quite narrow, that's why standards often refer to standard projects, which make comprehensive specifications.
+As needs evolve, standard is often adjusted and there is a version history to follow those evolutions.

 ### Declaration
 One interesting aspect of industrial or technology standards is how they are composed.
 Companies or organisations typically work with a standard-setting organisation (like ISO or ETSI) to "declare" their patent to be a necessary part of a standard.
 So there is a relational connection between patents and standards, which we can model as a "declaration".